victorromeo/victorromeo.github.io/_posts/2023-07-29-Real-Time-Communications.md

 ```

+In this example, we have a simple WebSocket server that listens for incoming WebSocket requests using HttpListener and handles client connections and messages.
+The server responds to each client message with a simple echo response.

+The WebSocket client connects to the server using ClientWebSocket, sends messages to the server, and displays the responses received from the server.

+To run this example, you can create two separate console applications for the server and the client.
+Start the server first and then run the client.
+The client will connect to the server, and you can exchange messages between them.

+Please note that this is a basic example to demonstrate how to use WebSockets in C#.
+In a real-world scenario, you might want to handle disconnections, implement proper error handling, and add more features to suit your application's needs.

 ## SignalR

 In a real-world scenario, you may need to scale your SignalR application to handle a large number of concurrent users across multiple servers or instances.
 To achieve this, you can use a backplane with SignalR to distribute messages across all connected servers.
 In this example, we'll use Redis as the backplane, as it's a popular and scalable choice.